bluezephyr/ray-tracer/README.md

 ## Current status

-There is currently no real ray tracing in place yet, but there are a few commands available that use the matrix operations and vector functions:
-*shadow*, *trajectory*, and *clock*.
+The ray tracer provides a few commands to generate images using matrix operations, vector functions and so on to calculate how pixels on a canvas shall be colored.
+The current available commands are: *sphere*, *shadow*, *trajectory*, and *clock*.
 Run the commands using

 `cargo run <command>`